Hydrocarbon: Usage

 The predominant use of hydrocarbons is as a combustible fuel source.
 Methane is the predominant component of natural gas.
-The C6 through C10 alkanes, alkenes and isomeric cycloalkanes are the top components of gasoline, naphtha, jet fuel and specialized industrial solvent mixtures.
-With the progressive addition of carbon units, the simple non-ring structured hydrocarbons have higher viscosities, lubricating indices, boiling points, solidification temperatures, and deeper color.
+C6 through C10 alkanes, alkenes, cycloalkanes, and aromatic hydrocarbons are the main components of gasoline, naphtha, jet fuel, and specialized industrial solvent mixtures.
+With the progressive addition of carbon units, the simple non-ring structured hydrocarbons have higher viscosities, lubricating indices, boiling points, and solidification temperatures.
 At the opposite extreme from methane lie the heavy tars that remain as the lowest fraction in a crude oil refining retort.
-They are collected and widely utilized as roofing compounds, pavement composition (bitumen), wood preservatives (the creosote series) and as extremely high viscosity shear-resisting liquids.
+They are collected and widely utilized as roofing compounds, pavement material (bitumen), wood preservatives (the creosote series) and as extremely high viscosity shear-resisting liquids.

-Some large-scale non-fuel applications of hydrocarbons begins with ethane and propane, which are obtained from petroleum and natural gas.
-These two gases are converted either to syngas or to ethylene and propylene.
+Some large-scale non-fuel applications of hydrocarbons begin with ethane and propane, which are obtained from petroleum and natural gas.
+These two gases are converted either to syngas or to ethylene and propylene respectively.
 Global consumption of benzene in 2021 is estimated at more than 58 million metric tons, which will increase to 60 million tons in 2022.

 Hydrocarbons are also prevalent in nature.
 Some eusocial arthropods, such as the Brazilian stingless bee, Schwarziana quadripunctata, use unique cuticular hydrocarbon "scents" in order to determine kin from non-kin.
 This hydrocarbon composition varies between age, sex, nest location, and hierarchal position.

 There is also potential to harvest hydrocarbons from plants like Euphorbia lathyris and E. tirucalli as an alternative and renewable energy source for vehicles that use diesel.
 Furthermore, endophytic bacteria from plants that naturally produce hydrocarbons have been used in hydrocarbon degradation in attempts to deplete hydrocarbon concentration in polluted soils.

 Reactions

-The noteworthy feature of saturated hydrocarbons is their inertness.
-Unsaturated hydrocarbons (alkanes, alkenes and aromatic compounds) react more readily, by means of substitution, addition, polymerization.
+Saturated hydrocarbons are notable for their inertness.
+Unsaturated hydrocarbons (alkenes, alkynes and aromatic compounds) react more readily, by means of substitution, addition, polymerization.
 At higher temperatures they undergo dehydrogenation, oxidation and combustion.